kenanpelit/dotfiles/hypr/.config/hypr/start/hyprland-tty-howto.md

 # How to Start Hyprland from TTY

 The Hyprland service didn't work out for me due to some permission issues, so I needed to use a different approach.
+Thanks for the idea though.

 This guide explains how to start Hyprland directly from TTY without using a display manager (like GDM, SDDM).